steeldev0/Nexus/README.md

 5. Starting nexus

-   **To start nexus, you run "python3 main.py", then nexus is fully set up and working!**
+   **To start nexus, you run "python3 main.py", then Nexus is fully set up and working!**

 **Nexus is successfully set up now, if you encounter any problems, text @steeldev on discord or join our [support server](https://discord.gg/mcdK88yUgF) for support!**
 **Be sure to give nexus credits if you have forked it.
 Do not mark nexus forks as your own**